The Ego and the psyche: a troubled relationship

 It could be argued that although young children are not conscious, adults who take care of them are.
-The consciousness and the Ego could have originated from the need to manage in a unitary way the complex organization of cellular entities that constitutes an evolved multicellular organism: if this were the case, we should recognize the presence of a consciousness and an ego in any complex animal.
-In any case, the pleasure/pain polarity system proves to be largely ineffective precisely in relation to those purposes it should serve: in fact, the conscious Ego is often not correctly informed about the real causes that cause pleasure or pain (just think of the diseases caused by parasites, bacteria and viruses, which are also common among animals), or is deceived from what seems to it to be advantageous, and therefore pleasant (as in the case of the bait on the hook, which induces the fish to bite).
+The consciousness and the Ego could have originated from the need to manage in a unitary way the complex organization of cellular entities that constitutes an evolved multicellular organism: if this were the case, we should recognize the presence of a consciousness and an Ego in any complex animal.
+In any case, the pleasure/pain polarity system proves to be largely ineffective precisely in relation to those purposes it should serve: in fact, the conscious Ego is often not correctly informed about the real causes that produce pleasure or pain (just think of the diseases caused by parasites, bacteria and viruses, which are also common among animals), or is deceived from what seems to it to be advantageous, and therefore pleasant (as in the case of the bait on the hook, which induces the fish to bite).
 In short, one could cite many examples of failures of the pleasure/pain system in relation to the survival and health of the individual, so much so that it has been hypothesized how in reality that system is not at the service of the Ego, but subordinates the individual to the success of the species as a whole.
-One can agree, but it must be kept in mind that the negative effects of the system are concretely borne by the Ego of an organism, not by that abstract entity which is the species as a whole.
-So, once again, we should recognize that the pleasure/pain polarity helps to make the Ego functional to a project that transcends it, or at least that it goes beyond his/her capacity of understanding.
+One can agree, but it must be kept in mind that the negative effects of the system are concretely endured by the Ego of an organism, not by that abstract entity which is the species as a whole.
+So, once again, we should recognize that the pleasure/pain polarity helps to make the Ego functional to a project that transcends it, or at least that it goes beyond its capacity of understanding.

-It is evident that, at the base of this research (an example of which is represented by the Buddha's life), at some point in life there must be a sort of negative evaluation of the overall balance between pleasure and pain as a principle and cause of the Ego orientation, since the Ego is naturally attracted to pleasure: therefore, in order not to pay an excessive price in suffering, the Ego would be willing to renounce both psychic poles.
-But this is not the only motivation: there is in fact also the search for a higher psychic level, in which the Ego tries to free itself from the typically human polarity pleasure/pain, in order to access a different state of eternal happiness, free from the negative pole.
+It is evident that, at the base of this research (an example of which is represented by the Buddha's life), at some point in life there must be a sort of negative evaluation of the overall balance between pleasure and pain as a principle and cause of the Ego orientation, since the Ego is naturally attracted to pleasure: therefore, in order not to pay an excessive price in suffering, the Ego would be willing to renounce both poles of the psyche.
+But this is not the only motivation: there is in fact also the search for a higher level, in which the Ego tries to free itself from the typically human polarity pleasure/pain, in order to access a different state of eternal happiness, free from the negative pole.
 This is evidently a condition that goes beyond the horizon and the boundaries of this life, which – according to some testimonies – can be experienced, either ecstatically or in another form, even while the brain is still alive.

 Commands and desires

-The way in which the Ego reacts to the conditioning determined by the various psychic nuclei does not remain constant throughout the lifetime: the passing of the years, the array of lived experiences and the awareness of the approach of death can lead to significant changes of orientation, even if in many cases the habits contracted and the family and social ties are massive obstacles that prevent the search for a freeing evolution.
-Normally, however, for a good part of life the psychic nuclei are successful in their activity of controlling the Ego through the two programmatic forms of command and desire.
+The way in which the Ego reacts to the conditioning determined by the various nuclei of the psyche does not remain constant throughout lifetime: the passing of the years, the array of lived experiences and the awareness of the approach of death can lead to significant changes of orientation, even if in many cases the habits contracted and the family and social ties are massive obstacles that prevent the search for a freeing evolution.
+Normally, however, for a good part of life the psyche's nuclei are successful in their activity of controlling the Ego through the two programmatic forms of command and desire.
 Commands determine our functioning in a way that could be defined as automatic: often the Ego is not even consciously involved in the decision-making process that leads to the execution of a command.
 When we wake up in the morning to the alarm-clock signal and get ready to go to work, we obey a command.
-But also when we worry or irritate ourselves because a hindrance prevents us from taking part in a planned event, we execute a command.
+But also when we worry or get irritated because a hindrance prevents us from taking part in a planned event, we execute a command.
 As a rule, commands require us to perform those tasks which are not associated with pleasant positive effects, but with neutral, and often also unpleasant, effects.
-A command exerts its effects even when drives, emotions or feelings overwhelm the Ego, preventing it from exercising those functions of orientation, control and conscious decision to which it should be able to fulfill.
+A command exerts its effects even when drives, emotions or feelings overwhelm the Ego, preventing it from exercising those functions of orientation, control and conscious decision on which it should be able to rely.
 Obviously, the weaker the Ego, the more it will be at the mercy of the commands received.

 Another form of Ego conditioning that is used especially in complex sociocultural systems is represented by desire.
-Usually desire appears as a promise to obtain the activation of pleasant and rewarding psychic nuclei, as a consequence of actions and behaviors aimed at getting a certain result.
-However, unlike commands, desires leave the Ego an ability to evaluate and a faculty of choice that allow him/her to decide whether or not to fulfill what the desire suggests.
+Usually desire appears as a promise to obtain the activation of pleasant and rewarding nuclei of the psyche, as a consequence of actions and behaviors aimed at getting a certain result.
+However, unlike commands, desires leave the Ego an ability to evaluate and a faculty of choice that allow it to decide whether or not to fulfill what the desire suggests.
 The intensity of the desires is very variable: in some cases they can become obsessive and acquire the strength of real commands that do not give respite to the Ego until they are fulfilled.
 Desires become obsessive when, due to their lack or delayed fulfillment, continuous and progressive suffering replaces the promise of a pleasure deriving from the achievement of what is desired.
 The weakness of the Ego, in this regard, is even more evident than in the case of submission to commands, because a normally healthy Ego should not be put in the condition to be afflicted by obsessive desires.
 Unfortunately, in our days desires are continually stimulated and incentivized as a form of control of individual behavior and weakening of the resources of the Ego: in fact, a weak Ego is much more easily controlled, within a social system, than an Ego endowed with greater resistance.
-The economy of the most developed countries is currently based largely on the planned induction of desires and on continuous requests for their fulfillment.
+The economy of the most developed countries is currently based to a good extent on the planned induction of desires and on continuous requests for their fulfillment.

 The consequences of indulgence